 Ninjas were only practiced by a few hundred people in Japan at the time.
 They were horrified by the publicity and shied away from journalists and adventurers who tried to contact them and learn their secrets.

 Currently, tens of thousands of people of all ages practice Ninjutsu in hundreds of rooms around the world.
-Freed from its dishonourable past, ninjutsu has evolved into an extraordinarily powerful, integral system of self-defence and one of the world's deadliest martial arts, under the strict authority of its home school and spiritual leader in Japan.
+Freed from its dishonorable past, ninjutsu has evolved into an extraordinarily powerful, integral system of self-defense and one of the world's deadliest martial arts, under the strict authority of its home school and spiritual leader in Japan.

 2.5.
 Krav Maga